Ch-sriram/Just-Git-In/README.md

 Within our "demo" git repository to show all the commits/changes that have been made in our repository (in the order of most recent to least recent), we simply type in <code>git log</code> command and we will get the information about all the commits we have made so far, regarding our git repository.
 The commits contain the hash identifier (which is a SHA-1 ID to uniquely commits within a repository) along with the Author (which contains the user.name and user.email), Date followed by the commit message.

 We can get a similar information using the <code>git show</code> command.
 It will show the last commit we made to the repository and a <code>diff</code> containing all the changes we made in the commit.
 To get out of the <code>show</code> command, we simply press 'q' in the git bash.

+### 6.7 Express Commits
+Inside git bash, we are in the "demo" git repository.
+When we type in <code>git status</code> command, we can see that there will be a message - <em>nothing to commit, working directory clean</em>.
+Inside our "demo" git repo, it shows that we have a LICENCE.md & README.md file.
+If we update one of them and again type in the <code>git status</code> command in the git bash, we can see that git will show us the message - <strong>modified: &lt;file-name></strong>.

+The difference between previous commits and this commit is that this time, the files are not untracked, they're tracked, but modified.
+This is how git tracks the difference between tracked and untracked files in a git repository.
+To know the files that are being tracked by git, we type in the <code>git ls-files</code> in the git bash.
+Git will show all the files that are being tracked by it.
+Now if we add a new file to the "demo" repository and again when we type in <code>git ls-files</code> command, we can see that git is still not tracking the new file.
+When we type in the <code>git status</code> command, we will see that there will be 2 messages: <strong>modified: &lt;prev-file></strong> and <strong>Untracked files: &lt;new-file></strong>.

+We can get rid of the newly created file using <code>rm &lt;new-file-name></code> and if we again type in <code>git status</code> command, we will see that there will only be one message and it will be the <strong>modified: &lt;file-name></strong>.
+Now to commit these changes, we can simply type in <code>git commit -m "commit-message"</code> into the git bash.
+But, we can do something much better by committing the changes expressly.
+The Express Commits rely upon one thing, which are/is the tracked file(s) in the repository.
+To add the files to the staging area and then commit them in a single command, we type in <code>git commit -am "commit-message"</code> into the git bash.
+Here, <code>-am</code> option => a: add all modified and tracked files to the staging area, and m: give the commit with a message.

+When we say we are adding the modified files into the git's staging area, we are basically adding the modifications to the git repository, not the entire modified file.

+Now when we type in <code>git log</code> into the git bash, we can see all the commits we made till now and also the most recent commit that we made earlier at the top of the logs.